 As you can see from the table, these law schools are relatively easy to get into and are not competitive compared to the rest.

-Below is a table of the hardest law school to get into.
+Below is a table of the hardest law schools to get into.

-As you can see from the table above, these law schools are extremely competitive and hard to get into.
+As you can see from the table above, these law schools have lowest acceptance rates making them hard to get into.

 Law school is one of the most demanding educational endeavors a person can embark on.
-If you're interested in applying, you must assess each law school's acceptance rate and their accepted applicants' average GPA and LSAT scores.
+If you're interested in applying, you must assess the law school acceptance rate and the accepted applicants' average GPA and LSAT scores.

 It's also essential that you do your research on the schools you want to go to.
-Make sure they offer the things you're looking for and that getting into law school is attainable for you.
+Make sure they offer the things you're looking for and that getting into law school is attainable.